 34.11.1 System Reliability Exceptional Dispatches

-The CAISO may issue a manual Exceptional Dispatch for Generating Units, System Units, Participating Loads, Proxy Demand Resources, Reliability Demand Response Resources, Dynamic System Resources, RMR Resources, and Condition 2 Legacy RMR Units pursuant to Section 41.9 in Appendix H, in addition to or instead of resources with a Day-Ahead Schedule dispatched by RTM optimization software during a System Emergency, or to prevent an imminent System Emergency or a situation that threatens System Reliability and cannot be addressed by the RTM optimization and system modeling.
+The CAISO may issue a manual Exceptional Dispatch for all types of Generating Units, System Units, Participating Loads, Proxy Demand Resources, Reliability Demand Response Resources, Dynamic System Resources, RMR Resources, and Condition 2 Legacy RMR Units pursuant to Section 41.9 in Appendix H, in addition to or instead of resources with a Day-Ahead Schedule dispatched by RTM optimization software during a System Emergency, or to prevent an imminent System Emergency or a situation that threatens System Reliability and cannot be addressed by the RTM optimization and system modeling.
 To the extent possible, the CAISO shall utilize available and effective Bids from resources before dispatching resources without Bids.
 To deal with any threats to System Reliability, the CAISO may also issue a manual Exceptional Dispatch in the Real-Time for Non-Dynamic System Resources that have not been or would not be selected by the RTM for Dispatch, but for which the relevant Scheduling Coordinator has received a HASP Block Intertie Schedule.

 34.13.3 Co-located Resources and Dispatch Instructions

 Co-located Resources that are Non-Generator Resources may deviate from Dispatch Instructions only pursuant to this Section.
 A Co-located Resource that is a Non-Generator Resource may deviate from a Dispatch Instruction where a co-located Eligible Intermittent Resource at the same Generating Facility is producing above its Dispatch Operating Target due to meteorological conditions such that the Co-located Resources’ combined output would exceed the Interconnection Service Capacity of the Co-located Resources, or otherwise threaten reliability or safety.
 Such deviations may only occur through proper control technologies that ensure the combined output of all Co-located Resources does not exceed the Generating Facility’s Interconnection Service Capacity.

+Co-located Resources that are Non-Generator Resources may deviate from Dispatch Instructions to observe their registered Charging Constraints pursuant to Section 27.14.

 All deviations from Dispatch Instruction will be subject to Uninstructed Imbalance Energy.
 A Co-located Resource that is a Non-Generator Resource may not deviate from a Dispatch Instruction pursuant to this section if it is providing Ancillary Services in the same Dispatch Interval.